About this course

 The elective course provides an introduction to the biological regulatory processes in bone, to imaging and mechanical analysis in the clinic and in research, to assessment of strength and the analysis of failure processes, to development, diagnosis and prevention of osteoporosis, to the application of fracture-fixation devices, and to the design, fixation and ingrowth of joint prostheses.

-The course extends knowledge of elasticity theory, strength of materials, (micro)fluid transport, computer tomography, MRI, ultrasound, cell biology, human health and disease, computer simulation and animal-experimental models
+The course extends knowledge of bone cell biology, imaging techniques, mechanical analysis, human health and disease, computer simulation and animal-experimental models.

 For Student Mobility Alliance students: